f41lurizer/verminal/readme.md

 in an effort to make this plugin as portable as possible, support for interactive commands is will not be added unless vim adds this feature.
 Given Bram Mooleanar's positon on shells in vim, this is unlikely.
+##Register Usage
+Pleaes note that verminal will use your z register for internal storage.
+Future support is planned to allow the user to select a register other than z for use.
+Ultimately, it would be nice not to use registers at all, but this is not an urgent optimization.

 #Captured Commands
 * pwd